fhs49807/SWD_Library/README.md

 ## Gegeben

 - Simple books (These are normal books like novels etc.)✅
-- Specialized books (These are books which are specialized to a particular subject.)
+- Specialized books (These are books which are specialized to a particular subject.)❓
 - Music CD's (Theses a normal Music CD's)✅
 - Movies (These are normal movies without any age restriction.)✅
 - Movies for adults (Theses are movies with special content (violent or erotic) which has an age restriction.)✅
 - Customers (We divide between different type of customers.)✅
-- Adult customers (These are regular customers which are allowed to loan all kinds of medias.)
+- Adult customers (These are regular customers which are allowed to loan all kinds of medias.)✅
-- Children/youth customers (These are customers between 10 and 18 years, which are not allowed to loan movies for adults.)
+- Children/youth customers (These are customers between 10 and 18 years, which are not allowed to loan movies for adults.)✅
 - Students (Students are allowed to lean specialized books form a longer period (6 weeks).)✅
 - customer max. loan time (4 weeks)✅
 - Customers should be able to loan medias✅